shader-slang/slang/docs/cuda-target.md

 * Only supports the 'texture object' style binding (The texture object API is only supported on devices of compute capability 3.0 or higher. )
 * Samplers are not separate objects in CUDA - they are combined into a single 'TextureObject'.
 So samplers are effectively ignored on CUDA targets.
-* When using a TextureArray (layered texture in CUDA) - the index will be treated as an int, as this is all CUDA allows
+* When using a TextureArray.Sample (layered texture in CUDA) - the index will be treated as an int, as this is all CUDA allows
 * Care must be used in using `WaveGetLaneIndex` wave intrinsic - it will only give the right results for appropriate launches
 * CUDA 'surfaces' are used for textures which are read/write.
 CUDA does NOT do format conversion with surfaces.